Murilo-Nasc/Proj1-Crypto/README.md

 ## Pré-requisitos

-O programa é compilado no replit a partir do arquivo ./main
+O programa é compilado no Replit a partir do arquivo ./main

 ## Membros